~ Fae Folklore ~

 Earth Spirits:

 The Earth element is the most dense.
 It is represented by Winter and the night.
 It is inhabited by Ladies, goblins, gnomes, and trolls.
-They are mostly green,
+They are mostly green, and have a receptive energy.
+Fairies or ladies are characterized by their kindness and for being the oldest inhabitants of the plant.
+They may either be imposing or tiny; their powers, however, are incredible and dominate nature.

 Fire Spirits:

 Salamanders The Fire element features both creation and destruction.
 It is represented by Summer, and daylight.
-It is inhabited by Salamanders, Farralis and Ra-Arus,
+It is inhabited by Salamanders, Farralis and Ra-Arus, appearing as reddish salamanders and dragons.
+They give the idea that with courage and imagination everything can be done.

 They send forth projective energy, and dominate the element.
 No fire would be ignited without their intervention.